MicrosoftDocs/cloud-adoption-framework/docs/migrate/prerequisites/index.md

 ---
 title: Prepare workloads for migration - Overview
-description: Understand the requirements to successfully prepare for a cloud migration.
+description: Understand the requirements to successfully prepare for a cloud migration with the Microsoft Cloud Adoption Framework.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 02/29/2024